 If your puppy continues to look away, or he won’t meet or hold your gaze, he may be uncomfortable looking you in the eye.

-Tell-tale signs that your puppy is uncomfortable are lip licking and (as well as looking away) and yawning.
+Tell-tale signs that your puppy is uncomfortable are lip licking (as well as looking away) and yawning.
 These are signs that your dog is trying to calm things down.

 He may be a nervous puppy, or he may have had enough of the training.